-- 1.9.1 Any conditions attached to licences will be proportionate and will be: - relevant to the need to make the proposed building suitable as a gambling facility - directly related to the premises and the type of licence applied for; - fairly and reasonably related to the scale and type of premises: and - reasonable in all other respects. - 1.9.2 Decisions upon individual conditions will be made on a case by case basis, although there will be a number of measures this Licensing Authority will consider utilising should there be a perceived need, such as the use of supervisors, appropriate signage for adult only areas etc. There are specific comments made in this regard under some of the licence types below.
-This Licensing Authority will also expect the licence applicant to offer his/her own suggestions as to way in which the licensing objectives can be met effectively. - 1.9.3 This Licensing Authority will also consider specific measures which may be required for buildings which are subject to multiple premises licences.
+- 1.9.1 In most cases the mandatory and default conditions are sufficient to ensure operation that is reasonably consistent with the licensing objectives.
+Additional conditions will only be considered where there is clear evidence of a risk to the licensing objectives. - 1.9.2 Any conditions attached to licences will be proportionate and will be: - relevant to the need to make the proposed building suitable as a gambling facility - directly related to the premises and the type of licence applied for; - fairly and reasonably related to the scale and type of premises: and - reasonable in all other respects. - 1.9.3 Decisions about individual conditions will be made on a case by case basis, although there will be a number of measures this Licensing Authority will consider using should there be a perceived need, such as the use of supervisors, appropriate signage for adult only areas etc. There are specific comments made in this regard under some of the licence types below.
+This Licensing Authority will also expect the licence applicant to offer his/her own suggestions as to way in which the licensing objectives can be met effectively. - 1.9.4 This Licensing Authority will also consider specific measures which may be needed for buildings which are subject to multiple premises licences.
 Such measures may include the supervision of entrances; segregation of gambling from non-gambling areas frequented by children; and the supervision of gaming machines in non-adult gambling specific premises in order to pursue the licensing objectives.
-These matters are in accordance with the Gambling Commission's Guidance. - 1.9.4 This authority will also ensure that where category C or above machines are on offer in premises to which children are admitted: - all such machines are located in an area of the premises which is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where these machines are located; - access to the area where the machines are located is supervised; - the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and - at the entrance to and inside any such areas there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.
+These matters are in accordance with the Gambling Commission's Guidance.

-These considerations will apply to premises including buildings where multiple premises licences are applicable.
+- 1.9.5 This authority will also ensure that where category C or above machines are on offer in premises to which children are admitted: - all such machines are located in an area of the premises which is separated from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where these machines are located; - access to the area where the machines are located is supervised; - the area where these machines are located is arranged so that it can be observed by the staff or the licence holder; and - at the entrance to and inside any such areas there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.

-1.9.5 This Licensing Authority is aware that tracks may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track.
-As per the Gambling Commission's Guidance, this Licensing Authority will consider the impact upon the third licensing objective and the need to ensure that entrances to each type of premises are distinct and that children are excluded from gambling areas where they are not permitted to enter.
+These considerations will apply to premises including buildings where multiple premises licences are applicable, for example, entertainment halls on holiday parks.

-- 1.9.6 It is noted that there are conditions which the Licensing Authority cannot attach to premises licences.
+- 1.9.6 This Licensing Authority is aware that tracks may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track.
+As per the Gambling Commission's Guidance, this Licensing Authority will consider the impact upon the third licensing objective and the need to ensure that entrances to each type of premises are distinct and that children are excluded from gambling areas where they are not permitted to enter. - 1.9.7 It is noted that there are conditions which the Licensing Authority cannot attach to premises licences.
 There are: - conditions on the premises licence which makes it impossible to comply with an operating licence condition; - conditions relating to gaming machine categories, numbers, or method of operation; - conditions which provide that membership of a club or body be required (the Gambling Act 2005 specifically removes the membership requirement for casino and bingo clubs) and this provision prevents it being reinstated; and - conditions in relation to stakes, fees, winning or prizes.